savelee/leeboonstra.com/source/_posts/java-heap-exception-when-using-sencha-cmd.md

 ---
 title: Java Heap Exception when using Sencha Cmd
-alias: How to solve the Java Heap Space error in Sencha Cmd.
+description: How to solve the Java Heap Space error in Sencha Cmd.
 tags:
   - heap space
   - java